michalpk/michalpk/README.md

 # 👋 Hey, I’m Michal!

-🎩 Full-stack developer from Královec, Czech Republic – I love web, AI, and ideas with real drive.
+🎩 Full-stack developer from Královec, Czechia – I love web, AI, and ideas with real drive.
 💻 I enjoy building things with style, function, and a bit of cheek.
 🧠 I experiment with AI, backend, and frontend alike.
 ☁️ I host on Cloudflare, my code’s on GitHub (though most projects are private).